 If you are asked to attend for a sleep investigation:

-- Bear in mind that the equipment will be in place from your appointment time onwards and may restrict your activities for the rest of the day of your test.
+- Bear in mind that the equipment will be in place from your appointment time onward and may restrict your activities for the rest of the day of your test

 The appointment will take between 30 to 45 minutes.
 There is no appointment needed when dropping off the equipment the following day.
-It may take up to 4 weeks for the results to be analysed and reviewed by the consultant when necessary, at which point yourself and your GP will receive a letter in the post.
+It may take up to four weeks for the results to be analysed and reviewed by the Consultant when necessary, at which point yourself and your GP will receive a letter in the post.

-For investigations into Other Sleep Disorders, you would a need a referral to Dr Paracha (Respiratory and Sleep Consultant), which can be done by your GP.
+For investigations into other sleep disorders, you would a need a referral to the Respiratory and Sleep Consultant which can be done by your GP.